oppr/kiro_fractions/README.md

   - Fractions: `1/2`, `3/4`, `7/8`
   - Mixed numbers: `1 1/2`, `2 3/4`, `5 7/16`
 - **Automatic Simplification**: Results are automatically reduced to simplest form
+- **Quick Fraction Buttons**: One-click input for common woodworking fractions
-- **Calculation History**: Keep track of your recent calculations
+- **Calculation History**: Keep track of your recent calculations with timestamps
 - **Decimal Conversion**: See decimal equivalents for precise measurements
-- **Native UI**: Clean, responsive interface using React Native components
+- **Bootstrap UI**: Clean, responsive interface using React Bootstrap
+- **Web-Only**: Optimized for desktop and mobile browsers

 ## Installation